canonic-epicure/Johnny-Mnemonic/README.md

 DESCRIPTION
 ===========

-Johnny.Mnemonic is a yet another `ajax back button` implementation, with the focus on maintainability.
+Johnny.Mnemonic is a yet another "ajax back button" implementation, with the focus on maintainability.

 Its source code is relatively clean, and, (the most important) it has an automated test suite - this makes it different from others solutions in this area.